What is tautomerism?

 Case 2: Aromaticity

-In some aromatic compounds, i.e. phenol, the enol exhibits the aromatic character so it is more favorable than ketone.aromaticity
+In some aromatic compounds, i.e., phenol, the enol exhibits the aromatic character, so it is more favorable than the ketone.

 Case 3: Solvent

-Polar solvents ( which can form hydrogen bonding ) will make lone pairs less available for intramolecular H-bonding, hence % of keto increases. aromatic character
+Polar solvents (which can form hydrogen bonding) will make lone pairs less available for intramolecular H-bonding; hence, the percentage of keto increases. aromatic character

 keto: enol